 Caring for Netherland Dwarf rabbits is similar to the care you'd provide for any rabbit.
 However, such a small breed is usually a bit more delicate, so it's important to take special care of your Netherland to keep him as healthy as possible.

 Proper Housing for Your Netherland Dwarf Bunny

 There are a lot of points to consider when setting up an appropriate habitat for a Netherlands Dwarf rabbit.
 Size and location are two prime concerns in dwarf rabbit care, but sticking to a cleaning schedule is also highly important.

 Although Netherland Dwarf rabbits are one of the smallest breeds of rabbits, they still need plenty of room to live.
-The American Rabbit Breeder's Association recommends a minimum of 1.5 square feet by 14 inches high, though many rabbit enthusiasts suggest a larger cage size of 4 x 2 x 2 feet (or more), which offers more room for exercise.
+Many pet experts recommend a minimum of 18x24 inches with 14 inches high, though many rabbit enthusiasts suggest a larger cage size of 4 x 2 x 2 feet (or more), which offers more room for exercise.